tomit10/Printing_Matrix_boarders/README.md

  I added a debug code section that can be used to revel the x and y coordinate of each cell.

+### Possible Improvements

+The aim of this program can be achieved using OOP(Object-oriented programming) in order to have a clearer coding structure.
+I thought to create different images of the parentheses so that I can fulfill the requirements withpout using the ASCII code.